PCAV Push Thru Conditioned Air Vestibule

 Negative Pressure Air Curtains are designed for doorways that show pressure imbalance across the opening.

-6. What is a “HCR Doorway Survey” form?
+6. What is an “HCR Doorway Survey” form?

 An HCR Doorway Survey form is a one page customer completed form summarizing key physical, thermal/environmental, usage and customer desired features of a specific doorway.